sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 ### Setting up GitHub Actions {#setting-up-github-actions}

-Create a github workflow file in your hugo-blog at `~/Documents/Projects/hugo-blog/.github/workflows/hugo.yaml` with the following content
+Create a Github workflow file in your hugo-blog at `~/Documents/Projects/hugo-blog/.github/workflows/hugo.yaml` with the following content

 ```yaml
 # Workflow to build and deploy a Hugo site to GitHub Pages